 20.F.2.
-Prohibition on Weapons - Weapons are prohibited from being brought into any judicial department work site, state owned parking lot, any off-site location during work related activities or other state business, or any state owned/leased vehicle Except in the following circumstances:
+Prohibition on Weapons - Weapons are prohibited from being brought into any judicial department work site, state or county owned/leased parking lot, any off-site location during work related activities or other state business, or any state owned/leased vehicle.